Aidan Barlow: Manchester United

+Eastleigh

+On 4 July 2023, Barlow signed for National League club Eastleigh.
+He departed the club upon the expiration of his contract at the end of the 2023–24 season.

+Rochdale

+On 1 July 2024, Barlow signed a one-year contract with Rochdale.

 International career

 In May 2017, Barlow represented England at the UEFA Under-17 Championship in Croatia.
 He scored on his first appearance in the competition, netting in a 4–0 victory over Ukraine on 7 May.
 Barlow appeared in three of England's six games as they finished as runners-up to Spain.
 In the following September, Barlow played for the U18s in a friendly against South Africa U20s.